-A completed bachelor's or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission).
+- A completed bachelor's or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission).

-The baccalaureate nursing program (i.e., initial major or upper division, post-baccalaureate second major) or comparable master's-level program in which the nursing degree is awarded must be accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+- The baccalaureate nursing program (i.e., initial major or upper division, post-baccalaureate second major) or comparable master's-level program in which the nursing degree is awarded must be accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

-A current unencumbered nursing license.
+- A current, unencumbered nursing license.

 Please read the application instructions below before completing the online application at the bottom of this page.

-Describe a situation when you or your care team had a significant impact on a patient or a group of patients.
+- Describe a situation when you or your care team had a significant impact on a patient or a group of patients.

 Submit a current résumé highlighting professional and volunteer experiences.

-If you have already submitted the DNP application form, you may upload your résumé via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+If you have already submitted the application form, you may upload your résumé via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).

 A link to the recommendation form will be sent when the Recommendations section of the application form has been completed.
-Please alert your references in advance to expect an email from St. Catherine University.
-These are confidential recommendations submitted directly from the references to the Office of Graduate Admission; applicants who wish to view the recommendations are responsible for making the appropriate arrangements with their references.
+Please alert your reference in advance to expect an email from St. Catherine University.
+This is a confidential recommendation submitted directly from the reference to the Office of Graduate Admission; applicants who wish to view the recommendation are responsible for making the appropriate arrangements with their reference.

 Applicants whose native language is not English are required to complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based test or 80 on the IBT, or the International English Language Testing System (IELTS) with a minimum score of 6.5.
 This requirement is waived for students who have completed a baccalaureate or graduate degree in the United States.

-Applicants with a college or university degree completed outside of the United States must submit a course-by-course evaluation from World Education Services (WES).
-All costs related to document evaluation are the applicant’s responsibility.
+Applicants with a college or university degree completed outside of the United States must submit an official course-by-course evaluation from World Education Services (WES) or SpanTran.
+Original transcripts and official translations of all documents not in English must also be included.
+All costs related to document translation and evaluation are the applicant’s responsibility.

-It is the applicant's responsibility to ensure that her or his application is completed by the deadline.
+It is the applicant's responsibility to ensure that their application is completed by the deadline.
+The Admission Committee will not review your application until we have received all required documents.
 Fulfillment of the admission requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.

 Please review the information below regarding other application materials that may be required for international applicants.